krlmlr/LoadMyData/website/packages.markdown

 ---
 layout: page
 ---
-ProjectTemplate is not designed to help you write R packages.
+LoadMyData is not designed to help you write R packages.
 If you're looking to do that, you should start by looking at the `package.skeleton()` function provided by the `utils` package.
 After that, you might consider looking into the [`devtools`](https://github.com/hadley/devtools) package that Hadley Wickham is developing.

-If it's not clear to you why ProjectTemplate isn't meant to help you write your own package, here are some important ways in which a statistical analysis project differs from a package:
+If it's not clear to you why LoadMyData isn't meant to help you write your own package, here are some important ways in which a statistical analysis project differs from a package: